kateharborne/SimSpin.jl/docs/src/index.md

         > environment = Environment(0.05, 70, 200, 1.)
     ```

 3. Read in a simulation's particle data.
-In this example we will use the example file imbedded in SimSpin.
+In this example we will use the example file embedded in SimSpin.
 Usually you will need to pass [`sim_data`](@ref) the file path to your HDF5 data file.
 See [Data Import](@ref) for more details.

     ```
         > data = sim_data()
     ```

 4. Build the datacube as a combination of the galaxy particle data, a telescope and an environment.
-This function also returns a summary of the observational properties used.
+It returns a mock-IFU datacube and a summary of the observational properties used.
 See [`build_datacube`](@ref) for more details.

     ```
         > datacube, observe = build_datacube(data, telescope, environment)